-- To freeze whole or sliced meatloaf, wrap tightly in foil and then place it in a resealable freezer bag.
+- To freeze whole or sliced meatloaf, wrap tightly in foil and then place in a resealable freezer bag.
 Defrost frozen meatloaf in the refrigerator overnight.
 You can also freeze raw meatloaf.

 - The oven is the best way to reheat leftover turkey meatloaf.
 Place the meatloaf or slices in a shallow baking dish with a few tablespoons of broth or water and cover tightly with foil.
 Heat in a preheated 300 F oven for 20 minutes, or until warmed throughout.
 The USDA recommends a minimum internal temperature of 165 F for leftovers.